manan3349/Python/README.md

 - The box there where you write your code is known as `cell` and we can run one cell at a time.
 - To run your code use `shift+enter`, this will run your code and automatic go to next cell.
 - To delete the cell use: `Esc+dd` to delete.
+- If we do `Alt + Enter` Then it will run the current cell and at the same time execute new cell.
 - Similarly for more keyboard shortcuts use `H`.

 - (c): Or we can do this by online interpreters present such as CMD But they can directly run the o/p.
 Eg: like if do x=5 and enter then the value is assigned to x there in online interpreters.